ishspsy/project/MPSSC/README.md

 % Each data contains in_X and true_labs, where in_X is an n by p gene expression matrix and true_labs is the ground truth, where n and p are number of cells and genes, respectively.

-rho=0.2; lam=0.0001; lam2=lam; eta=1; c=0.1;
+% We suggest to use the following specification in implementation rho=0.2; lam=0.0001; lam2=lam; eta=1; c=0.1;

 % Run MPSSC and obtain the target matrix P